Your First Project

 CLAUDE.md created (imports .codepakt/CLAUDE.md)

-cpk init creates the project record on the server, writes .codepakt/config.json, and generates coordination files that agents read on startup.
+cpk init creates the project record, writes .codepakt/config.json, registers it in the global index at ~/.codepakt/index.json, and generates coordination files that agents read on startup.

 If you have a PRD document, pass it directly: